Quantum-Accelerators/quacc/docs/src/user/breakdown.md

 ### Example 1

-For this example, I'll walk you through [`quacc.recipes.tblite.core.StaticJob`](https://github.com/arosen93/quacc/blob/main/quacc/recipes/gaussian/core.py#L96-L164) step-by-step, which you should first skim over an try to understand what is going on.
+For this example, I'll walk you through [the code](https://github.com/arosen93/quacc/blob/main/quacc/recipes/gaussian/core.py#L96-L164) for `quacc.recipes.tblite.core.StaticJob` step-by-step, which you should first skim over an try to understand what is going on.

 Alright, now to explain a bit.
 Following the imports, the first notable lines are as follows: